Special offer

 How to manage time off requests

-• Establish timeframes: Designate how far in advance requests must be received to allow you to make arrangements for the absence.
+• Establish timeframes.
+Designate how far in advance requests must be received to allow you to make arrangements for the absence.
 For planned events, like vacations or scheduled surgeries, request timeframes might range from one week to one month in advance.
-State those time frames in the employee handbookfor reference.
+Consider stating those time frames in the employee handbook for reference.

-• Address overlapping requests: Guidelines to determine who can take time off on the requested dates with overlapping requests allow you to handle the situation fairly.
-Consider making your decisions on a first-come, first-served basis or based on the level of urgency, such as surgery vs. vacation time.
+• Address overlapping requests.
+Guidelines to determine how many employees can take time off on the requested dates with overlapping requests may allow you to handle the situation fairly.
+Consider making your decisions on a first-come, first-served basis or based on the level of urgency, such as sick vs. vacation time.

 Recent HR policies articles